 - Pros.
 This can provide differentiated instruction, tailored to the needs of each student.
 They receive instant feedback on every note and can progress at a pace that suits them.
 Their individual progress is also tracked.
 You can move from student to student to assist, while the rest of the class remains engaged.

 - Cons.
 It requires that most or all students have a device they can run Yousician on, and their own Yousician account.

 When teaching groups or classrooms, teachers use a projector or smartboard so that all the students have an unobstructed view.

 - Pros.
-Lots of fun for the students as they all get to play and learn together, and it’s usually simple to set up with existing classroom equipment.
+Lots of fun for the students as they all get to play and learn together.
+It’s usually simple to set up with existing classroom equipment.

 - Cons.
-Since they’re all playing together, Yousician can’t provide an individually tailored learning experience (e.g. personalised feedback, progress tracking, pacing, etc).
+Since they’re all playing together, Yousician can’t provide a tailored learning experience (e.g. personalised feedback, progress tracking etc).